keltia/fetiche-rs/README.md

 ## MSRV

 The Minimum Supported Rust Version is *1.85* due to the `async traits` used through `fetiche-engine` and for Clickhouse connections in `process-data`.
-We are now using edition 2024.
+We are now using Edition 2024.

 ## Supported platforms